 You choose a low code development platform and begin the process of modernizing your applications.
 Fast forward a few months and you realize that the easy to use, drag-and-drop feature is great to build a prototype but the platform falls short in etching out the intricacies of a serious enterprise application.
 You also realize that when you want to scale up and build more applications and increase the number of users there is an additional cost.
 Added to that you have runtime dependency and added cost of deployment on infra of your choice.
 These among many other challenges edge you towards a reality check and it makes you wonder whether, in the urgency to modernize and be competitive, was the low code development platform a right choice?

 Every enterprise is keen to ride the low code wave, and in line with the modernization narrative, they should.
 The challenge arises when low code is adopted without learning about the ‘nuts and bolts’ of the platform and understanding how it fits their requirements.
 This is when a reality check occurs, when there is a glaring gap between expectations and reality.
 More often than not, the reality of technology modernization and digital transformation is different from what is expected.
 It’s a fact that while companies have reportedly spent $1.2 trillion on digital transformation in 2019, analysis indicates that just 1% of these efforts would actually achieve or exceed expectations.

 Expectation Vs. Reality.
-Bridging the Gap When Adopting Low Code
+Bridging the Gap When Adopting an Enterprise Low Code Platform